FIAF/fiaf-cataloguing-manual/markdown/0088-2.4.1.1_agent_activity/en.md

-# 2.4.1.1 Agent Activity {#manual-2.4.1.1}
+# 2.4.1.1 Agent Activity<a name="manual-2.4.1.1"/>

 Describes the activity of the Agent(s) to make explicit the relationship(s) between the Agent(s) and the Manifestation.

 Record one or more Agent activity terms, for example, “distributor,” “broadcaster,” “broadcast channel,” etc., to express the nature of the agent’s relationship to the Manifestation.
 Selection should be made from a controlled list of terms.
-A suggested list, which is open and not exhaustive, can be found in [D.8 Manifestation Agent Types](manual-D.8).
+A suggested list, which is open and not exhaustive, can be found in [D.8 Manifestation Agent Types](#manual-D.8).

 Choose the single most specific term in each case, if possible.
 If no suggested terms apply, compose a term to describe the relationship between the creator and the Manifestation being catalogued.
 If the relationship is ambiguous, use a value to indicate this, for example, “unknown” to indicate a person performing in a capacity that is uncertain or not covered by typical terms.[^108] Optionally, when the activity performed by an Agent is probable but not certain, provide the function name followed by a question mark.